Condzi/px_particles/readme.md

 ## v1.0
 It's a test project.
 Main purpose is to play with SIMD (Single Instruction Multiple Data).
 I'm using [vectorclass](https://github.com/vectorclass) library for SIMD, [SFML](https://github.com/sfml/sfml) for Window creation and input handling.
 # **Usage**
 Use *left mouse button* to attract particles towards it.
 Hold *left shift* to attract them continuously.
+Use *R* key to reset the particles.
 # **Command line arguments**
 `-arg_name=value`, for example `-win_w=1280 -win_h=720`.
 | argument  |  description | default value |